-Live Your Best Island Life on Maui
+Moving To Maui: Live Your Best Island Life

-Updated 1/19/2023: Having just recently celebrated my twelve-year 'Mauiversary', I look back and realize I knew nothing about Maui when I moved here!
+Updated 7/12/2023: Having just recently celebrated my lucky thirteen-year 'Mauiversary', I look back and realize I knew nothing about Maui when I moved here!
 I had never even been to Hawaii or Maui before.
 Prior to deciding to move to Maui, I had been living in Jackson Hole, Wyoming and if you've ever spent much time there you know it's amazing, but year-round the weather and career opportunities can be challenging.
 So, I made up my mind to sell my car, pack my stuff, and start a new life on Maui really knowing very little about the island.

 This may sound a little wild, but it is not as uncommon as it may sound, many Maui residents will have a similar story of how they came to love island life.
 Every month I have many readers reach out to me to discuss their plans for moving here and I love hearing the echoes of my own experience.
 Island life is an experience all its own, but doing it in Hawaii is something else.